For the past week, I’ve been testing ZzzQuil Pure Zzzs – one of several over the counter sleep aids made by Vicks.

 The active ingredients are melatonin, valerian, chamomile, lemon balm, and lavender.

 The short summary is that they seemed to work well for me, as has been my experience with melatonin in the past.
+It’s always tricky to be sure if it’s the sleep aid working or the placebo effect, but I do feel I slept better when taking them.

-In this review, I’ll talk about both my experience trying ZzzQuil Pure Zzzs.
+In this review, I’ll talk about my experience trying ZzzQuil Pure Zzzs.
 And I’ll also take a closer look at the ingredients and safety advice if you plan on using them too.

 Dosage and high sugar content